 This relation is unlikely to be satisfied unless the left hand side is equal to $0$.
 One situation where this will occur is when $H_{[\zeta]_j} = 0$ for each $j$, which holds when $[\zeta]_j$ is an affine function of $\gamma$.
 Another situation is where we have $\nabla h = 0$ for each $(x,y) \in S$.

-\section{A new interpretation of the natural gradient}
+\section{A New Interpretation of the Natural Gradient}

-As discussed in Section \ref{sec:role_of_damping}, the natural gradient is given by the minimizer of a local quadratic approximation $M(\delta)$ to $h$ whose curvature matrix is the Fisher $F$.
-And if we have that the gradient $\nabla h$ and $F$ are computed on the same dataset $S$, $M(\delta$) can be written as
+As discussed in Section \ref{sec:role_of_damping}, the negative natural gradient is given by the minimizer of a local quadratic approximation $M(\delta)$ to $h$ whose curvature matrix is the Fisher $F$.
+And if we have that the gradient $\nabla h$ and $F$ are computed on the same set $S$ of data points, $M(\delta$) can be written as